-All employees who are AHERA Building Inspector training for asbestos sampling will receive an initial medical examination by a physician before engaging in sampling work.
+All employees who are trained as AHERA Building Inspectors and/or Class III O&M Workers will receive an initial medical examination by a physician before engaging in sampling work.
 Periodic medical examinations will be conducted annually thereafter.

 Facilities and the EHS office will retain inspection, sampling, and abatement records so that the records are available for reference for future maintenance, alteration, and construction work, hazard evaluation, and other business needs.